-It is understood that the potential realignment options that have been considered for this valley crossing have maintained the same river crossing.
+It is understood that the potential realignment options that have been considered for this valley crossing have maintained the same river crossing as there is no better location for several kilometers either side.
 Thus, a new bridge at a more-stable location is not currently being considered.
 It is understood that AMEC's High Water Related Mitigation Works reports for SH003 and SH004 recommended erosion control at the toe of the slope to limit river erosion which would also benefit this site.

-Ongoing Investigation:
+Outgoing Investigation:

-• It is recommended that the annual GeoHazard inspection should continue as scheduled.
+It is recommended that the annual Geohazard inspection and twice-annual instrumentation readings should continue as scheduled.